 Uses of Teak Oil

-We’ve already covered teak oil’s advantages and disadvantages, but you might be wondering when and where to use it.
+Although you already know the teak oil’s advantages and disadvantages, you might be wondering when and where to use it.

 Teak oil is a versatile product — it can be used in almost all types of interior and exterior woodwork.
 This includes cabinets, doors, bed frames, and shelves, but also patio furniture and decks.